AJEETX/CarSales.Demo/README.md

 >
 >   3. To restore the dependencies, type `npm install` on the terminal
 >
->   4. Now in order to run the CarSales.Demo (front end application), type `npm start` on the terminal
+>   4. Now in order to run the front end application, type `npm start` on the terminal
 >
 >   5. Shortly a browser shall open with url as `localhost:5000`, and the page shall be displayed as below.
 >
 >   <img width=“1469” alt=“list” src="https://github.com/AJEETX/CarSales.Demo/blob/master/client.PNG">

 ```
 For better experience please use chrome browser
 ```